 Finally, there were also warm options including buns, porridge, and soup.

-While the Royal Orchid Lounge “North” is very small and only features basic seating without any business center and similar facilities, it was more than enough for my short visit.
-And, I don’t think facilities like a business center are necessary at a lounge where people don’t spend much time in either case.
+While the Royal Orchid Lounge “North” is very small and only features basic seating without any business center or similar facilities, it was more than enough for my short visit.
+And, in fact, considering that most of passengers using this airport are just ending their vacation, I don’t think facilities like a business center are necessary.

 As for the lounge’s food, I would have welcomed at least one “real” hot meal option, but otherwise there was enough food to fill one up before any flight.